bpp/bpp-manual/bpp-4-manual.md

 **The locus-rate prior in IMa.** The model of variable rates among loci implemented here has some differences from a similar model implemented in the [IMa]{.smallcaps} program [@Hey2004].
 The biggest difference appears to be the parameterization.
-[BPP]{.smallcaps} defines mutation rate on a per-nucleotide basis, so the prior specifies that the expectation of the mutation rate per site is constant among loci.
+BPP defines mutation rate on a per-nucleotide basis, so the prior specifies that the expectation of the mutation rate per site is constant among loci.
 [IMa]{.smallcaps} defines mutation rate on a per-locus basis, so its prior specifies that the expectation of the mutation rate per locus is the same among loci.
-If locus one has 100 sites and locus two has 1000 sites, then [IMa]{.smallcaps} assumes that the per-site rate for locus one is 10 times for locus two, while [BPP]{.smallcaps} assumes the same per-site rate.
-Also [IMa]{.smallcaps} constrains the geometric mean of rates across loci to be one, while [BPP]{.smallcaps} constrains their arithmetic mean to be one.
+If locus one has 100 sites and locus two has 1000 sites, then [IMa]{.smallcaps} assumes that the per-site rate for locus one is 10 times for locus two, while BPP assumes the same per-site rate.
+Also [IMa]{.smallcaps} constrains the geometric mean of rates across loci to be one, while BPP constrains their arithmetic mean to be one.

 ### Among-species rate variation